with Sarah Thompson

 Did you know?

-Sarah Thompson is a wire artist known for her wire weaving techniques.
-As a self-taught artist, she is always exploring and finding new ways to work and layer the wire to create complicated designs that are reminiscent of the look of metalsmithing without the solder.
-She then sews the work together with fine-gauged wire to create a beautiful, sculptural, flowing style.
+Sarah Thompson is a wire artist known for her wire weaving designs.
+Being self-taught, she is always exploring and finding new ways to work and layer the wire to create complicated designs that are reminiscent of the look of metalsmithing without the solder.
+Everything is sewn together using fine-gauged wire.
+This process creates a beautiful, sculptural, flowing style.

-She has been working exclusively with wire since 2009, teaching since 2010, and working as a nationally renowned instructor since 2015.
-Her Thistle design won Best in Show in the 2014 BeadDreams International Jewelry Awards.
-The following year, Sarah’s first book Fine Art Wire Weaving was published.
-She has a Craftsy video, Wire Woven Bracelets: Basics and Beyond, has written articles for Step by Step Wire magazine, and is currently developing a second book.
-Sarah lives in Spokane, Washington, with her five kids and a wonderfully supportive husband.
+Sarah has been working with wire exclusively since 2009, started teaching in 2010, and began her journey as a national instructor in 2015.
+Her Thistle design won the best in show in the 2014 BeadDreams contest.
+The following year her first book, Fine Art Wire Weaving, was published.
+She has a Craftsy video, “Wire Woven Bracelets: Basics and Beyond,” and has written several articles for Step by Step Wire magazine.
+Her newest book is Woven in Dimension.
+She lives in Spokane, Washington, with her five kids and wonderfully supportive husband.